-I embraced my love of food and wine by pursuing professional wine certifications.
-Wine is geography in bottle.
-As a study technique, I traced maps to give context to the wine in the glass with its terroir and sense of place.
-Studying maps with such intensity instilled a deep-seated wanderlust within me.
+New York City also awakened my desire to explore culture through cuisine.
+When I wasn’t disassembling Nintendo game controllers for parts or recording New York City’s soundscape with my awkward-looking, head-worn binaural microphones, I was exploring the gastronomic pleasures of the world.
+I embraced my new love of food and wine by pursuing wine certifications as a hobby.
+Wine is geography in a bottle.
+As a study technique, I traced maps to give context to the wine in the glass.
+Studying maps with such intensity instilled within me a deep-seated wanderlust.
 I eagerly accepted every opportunity to travel to wine regions throughout the world.
-One of my first explorations abroad took me to Piedmont, Italy on a project for Slow Food.
-This project involved recording soundscapes within restaurants, kitchens, vineyards and winery cellars.
-When I returned, I launched my first website and blog, A Taste of Sound (now defunct), and shortly after discovered a wine specific social network and the first Wine Bloggers Conference.
-Wine and technology – I had to be there.
+One of my first explorations abroad took me to the Piedmont region of Italy on a project for Slow Food.
+This project involved recording soundscapes within restaurants, kitchens, vineyards, and winery cellars.
+When I returned, I launched my first website and blog, A Taste of Sound (now reimagined).
+Shortly after that, I discovered a wine specific social network, and in 2008 I attended the first Wine Bloggers Conference (a convergence of wine and technology).
 It was at this conference that I joined Twitter, learned about WordPress, and delved into the brave new world of social media.